nivarths/Java-Projects/README.md

 # Java-Projects
-Small Java Projects that I created on my journey to learn java
+Small Java Projects that I created on my journey to learn Java